E. Saginaw Street and N. Clippert Street,

-No one has favorited this theater yet
+1 person favorited this theater

-The Spartan Twin (named for the Michigan State University Spartans) opened in October 1967 and was located in the Frandor Shopping Center, not far from the west edge of the MSU campus.
+The Spartan Twin Theatre (named for the Michigan State University Spartans) opened October 11, 1967 with Dean Martin in “A Rough Night in Jericho” & Richard Burton in “The Taming of the Shrew”.
+It was located in the Frandor Shopping Center, not far from the west edge of the MSU campus.

 At its opening, it was a state-of the-art house and may have had 70mm capability; films such as “Patton”, “2001”, and “Brainstorm” played there.

 One of the auditoriums was halved in the 1980’s.
-During that decade the theater lost its allure concurrent with the growing shabbiness of the Frandor Shopping Center as a retail center.
-In addition, the same forces that led to the closure of the theaters in downtown Lansing and East Lansing, especially the growth of muliplexes in the malls east and west of Lansing coupled with the many films available to MSU students and staff on the campus, undoubtedly led to its closure in February 1994.
+During that decade the theatre lost its allure concurrent with the growing shabbiness of the Frandor Shopping Center as a retail center.
+In addition, the same forces that led to the closure of the theatres in downtown Lansing and East Lansing, especially the growth of muliplexes in the malls east and west of Lansing coupled with the many films available to MSU students and staff on the campus, undoubtedly led to its closure in February 1994.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.